Budibase/website/content/forms/templates/call-back-form-template/index.md

 ## Our call-back form template

-Our call-back form template is built for functionality.
+Our call-back template is built for functionality.

 Straight out of the box, it offers: